cfrioux/miscoto/README.md

                 output_json=xxx, all_networks=False)
     ```

-* ``miscoto deadends`` calculates the orphan (metabolites consumed but not produced) and deadend
+* ``miscoto deadends`` identifies the orphan (metabolites consumed but not produced) and deadend
-(metabolites produced but not consumed) metabolites by the community.
+(metabolites produced but not consumed) metabolites of the community.
 Inputs: SBML models (symbionts and optionally host).
     ```
     optional arguments: